Tapao-NonSen/blocklist/README.md

 if this list blocklist block some service please let me know just open the issuse

+### This code had been archived you can mega or pull request for edit it thank you :3
 # Recommend Blocklist
 This is list add cant make them with my own